debatric/debatric.github.io/_pages/research.md

 - Nominations for major thesis prizes (including the **Charlene Heisler Prize** and **Iain Wallace Research Medal**)
 - Scientific service including a **Scientific Organizing Committee** role for a gravitational-wave session at **National Astronomy Meeting 2023**
 - Participation in a workshop at the **Aspen Center for Physics**
-- Invited presentations including a **HEAD seminar at the Center for Astrophysics | Harvard & Smithsonian**
+- Invited presentations including a **HEAD seminar at the Center for Astrophysics, Harvard & Smithsonian**
 - Invited speaker at **King’s College London** during the **Higgs Lecture (Dame Jocelyn Bell)** and the workshop *“New Physics with Neutron Stars”*
 - Invited talk at **IAU Symposium 398 & MODEST-25** (including proceedings contribution)
 - Panellist on the **NSF–Simons SkAI@REACH Outreach Panel** on AI in Astrophysics (July 2025)